johnno1962/injectionforxcode/README.md

 For installation and usage for AppCode [see below](#user-content-use-with-appcode).
 If you're a visual learner, you may appreciate [this video post](http://artsy.github.io/blog/2016/03/05/iOS-Code-Injection/) from [@Orta](https://twitter.com/@orta) covering the basics.

 With Xcode, either install via Alcatraz, or install by cloning this repo and build `InjectionPluginLite/InjectionPlugin.xcodeproj`.
+If installing by cloning this repo and buliding, then restart XCode to load the plugin, after the build.
+(A popup might appear asking to confirm loading a plugin not signed by Apple - confirm the loading on this page.)

 The plugin can be removed either via Alcatraz, or by running: `rm -rf ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/InjectionPlugin.xcplugin`